yast/yast-installation/doc/control-file.md

 -   (boolean) *enable\_clone* - the cloning feature will be either enabled or disabled.

+-   (integer) *boot\_timeout* - Allows to specify different boot timeout for product or system role.
+Default is 8.

 -   (boolean) *skip\_language\_dialog* - the language dialog might be
     skipped (if language already selected).